swgeoscience/academic-kickstart/content/research/Geothermal Energy Exploration/_index.md

   caption: ""
   image: ""

-summary: Deep geothermal energy research
+summary: Deep geothermal energy research in SW England
 ---
 ## The SW England Deep Geothermal Field
 Deep geothermal resources are a renewable energy source that is likely to become key to driving baseload electricity generation in a low-carbon future.